foxbits/ytm-to-statsfm/README.md

 Create a `.env` file and fill in the environment variables as identified in [`.env.example`](.env.example), according to your needs and as described below.

-These env vars are used to connect to the Spotify API:
+The following env vars are used to connect to the Spotify API:
 1. Make sure you have a Spotify Developer account and an application to use for this part
    1. Go to https://developer.spotify.com/dashboard, login and create an app
    2. Put in a name and description (like ytm-history-converter)